Network Packet Forensic using Wireshark

 Today we are going to discuss “Network Packet Forensic” by covering some important track such as how Data is transferring between two nodes, what is “OSI 7 layer model” and how Wireshark stores which layers information when capturing the traffic between two networks.

-As we know for transferring the data from one system to other we need a network connection which can be wired or wireless connection.
-But in the actual transmission of data does not only depend upon network connection apart from that it involves several phases for transmitting data from one system to another which was explained by the OSI model.
+As we know, to transfer data from one system to another, we need a network connection, which can be wired or wireless.
+However, the actual transmission of data does not only depend on the network connection; it also involves several phases for transmitting data from one system to another, which the OSI model explains.

-OSI stands for Open Systems Interconnection model which is a conceptual model that defines and standardizes the process of communication between the sender’s and receiver’s system.
+OSI stands for Open Systems Interconnection model.
+This is a conceptual model that defines and standardizes the process of communication between the sender’s and receiver’s system.
 The data is transfer through 7 layers of architecture where each layer has a specific function in transmitting data over the next layer.

-Now have a look over given below image where we had explained the functionality of each layer in the OSI model.
-So when data is transmitted by sender’s network then it will go in downward direction and data move from application layer to physical layer whereas when the receiver will receive the transmitted data it will come in an upward direction from physical layer to application layer.
+Now have a look over given below image, where we had explained the functionality of each layer in the OSI model.
+So when the sender’s network transmits data, it goes in a downward direction and moves from the application layer to the physical layer.
+Whereas, when the receiver receives the transmitted data, it comes in an upward direction from the physical layer to the application layer.

 Flow of Data from Sender’s network: Application > Presentation > Session > Transport > Network > Data Link > Physical